Call our licensed agents toll free 844.855.0163

 To keep costs down, some insurance companies have added a cosmetic damage exclusion to homeowners insurance policies.

-"This was a reaction by insurers to deal with the increasing volatility of weather events, which are causing havoc with insurers' loss ratios," says Robert Prahl, a finance author and former insurance claims adjuster in New York.
+"This was a reaction by insurers to deal with the increasing volatility of weather events, which are causing havoc with insurers' loss ratios," says Robert Prahl, an insurance consultant in Illinois.

-Insurance companies now have the option to exclude payments for damage to exterior surfaces, including walls, roofs, doors, and windows from hail or wind if the storm impacts the appearance but not the function of these elements.
+Insurance companies now can exclude hail coverage for damage to exterior surfaces, including walls, roofs, doors, and windows from hail or wind if the storm impacts the appearance but not the function of these elements.
 Insurers say the exclusions are necessary to avoid raising insurance premiums for all homeowners.

-J. Robert Hunter, director of insurance for the Consumer Federation of America, says homeowners need to find out exactly what the insurance company thinks is cosmetic versus functional hail and wind damage.
+J. Robert Hunter, director of insurance for the Consumer Federation of America, says homeowners need to find out exactly what the insurance company considers cosmetic versus functional hail and wind damage.
 It may be a gray area that needs to be specified by your insurer, he says.

 "A home with siding that's dented keeps working, but it looks terrible and will cause the home to drop in value," Hunter points out.
 "Insurance companies should make it whole, even if the home still functions.
 This is a lawsuit waiting to happen because of the ambiguous definition of cosmetic damage."